AleutianAI/xwing-keyfile/README.md

 # xwing-keyfile

 A Go library for [X-Wing](https://datatracker.ietf.org/doc/draft-connolly-cfrg-xwing-kem/) hybrid KEM key file serialization.
-X-Wing combines X25519 and ML-KEM-768 into a single post-quantum/classical hybrid KEM.

-This package defines a PEM-based file format for X-Wing key pairs and provides functions to marshal, unmarshal, and fingerprint keys.
+X-Wing combines X25519 (classical) and ML-KEM-768 (post-quantum) into a single key encapsulation mechanism.
+This package defines a PEM file format for X-Wing key pairs and provides functions to marshal, unmarshal, and fingerprint keys.
+It depends only on [Cloudflare CIRCL](https://github.com/cloudflare/circl) and the Go standard library.

 ## Install